Unit 6 - The Changing Face of America

 Who Killed Reconstruction Resources:

-- KKK Activities Letter-Death of Reconstruction WS.docx (classwork or homework)
+- KKK Activities Letter-Death of Reconstruction WS.docx (homework)

 - BlackPast: The Colfax Massacre of 1873